 In addition to the local high school seniors that were selected, we also awarded two SFM employees, Aurelia Hilts and Abbey Weymouth, with scholarships for continuing their education.

-Lauren Higgins will be attending Pacific Lutheran University in the fall, where she will major in biology, as she works toward her goal of becoming a dentist and owning her own practice.
+Lauren will be attending Pacific Lutheran University in the fall.
+There, she will major in biology as she works toward her goal of becoming a dentist and owning her own practice.
 While attending Rogers High School, Lauren was captain of both the school’s soccer team and her club’s team.
 She also gave back to her community by volunteering with Gift Makers and participating in youth soccer programs.
 Lauren says that her rewarding experiences mentoring young athletes have made her realize that she wants to work with children throughout her career.

 Aurelia Hilts is a medical assistant and has been serving the patients of Sound Family Medicine since May 2008.
 She is currently enrolled at Clover Park Technical College and is studying to obtain her Licensed Practical Nurse Certificate.
 While Aurelia says she loves being a medical assistant, she would love to expand her scope of practice by becoming a LPN.
 Not only is Aurelia dedicated to her patients at SFM, but she is also committed to her community, volunteering her time with the YWCA and the March of Dimes.